flipacholas/Architecture-of-consoles/articles/nes.md

 {{% inner_markdown %}}
 Once the frame is finished, it's time to move on to the next one!

-However, the CPU can't modify any table that's being used by the PPU, so when all scanlines are completed the **vertical blank** interrupt is triggered.
-This allows the game to update the tables without tearing the picture currently displayed.
+However, the CPU can't modify any table that's currently being used by the PPU, otherwise, artefacts may show up on the screen.
+So, when all scanlines are completed, the PPU triggers the **Vertical Blank** (V-Blank) interrupt on the CPU {{< cite "graphics-vblank" >}}.
+This notifies the game that it can start updating the tables without tearing the picture currently displayed.
 At that moment the CRT's beam is pointing below the visible area of the screen, into the overscan (or bottom border area).

+Only a handful of PPU registers can be updated outside the V-Blank window {{< cite "graphics-outside_vblank" >}}, which explains the ability to scroll the background layer mid-frame.
 {{% /inner_markdown %}}

 {{< /tab >}}

 {{< /tabs >}}

 ### Secrets and limitations